The Enrollment Process

 - Contact Nevada Health Link by calling: 1-800-547-2927; email us at: CustomerServiceNVHL@exchange.nv.gov

 There are no limitations on the enrollment period for Medicaid or CHIP.
 If you qualify, coverage can begin immediately, any time of year.

 Nevada Health Link provides a number of options for help with the enrollment process.
 For a complete list of resources please visit our Get Help page.

-For in-person assistance please use our in-person assister lookup tool to locate a licensed broker or insurance agent near you.
+For free in-person assistance please use the broker directory to locate a licensed agent/broker or enrollment professional near you.